Jonathan Silverman

-Jonathan Elihu Silverman (born August 5, 1966) is an American actor, known for his roles in the comedy films Brighton Beach Memoirs, Weekend at Bernie's, and its sequel Weekend at Bernie's II.
+Jonathan Elihu Silverman (born August 5, 1966) is an American actor.
+He is known for his roles in the comedy films Brighton Beach Memoirs, Weekend at Bernie's, and its sequel Weekend at Bernie's II as well as his starring role in the TV series The Single Guy.

 Early life and education

 Silverman was born in Los Angeles, California, to a Jewish family.
-He is the son of Devora (née Halaban) and Hillel Emanuel Silverman, a rabbi.
+He is the son of Hillel Emanuel Silverman, a rabbi and Devora (née Halaban) Silverman.
 He is the grandson of famous Conservative Rabbi Morris Silverman.
 His mother is from Jerusalem, where her family has lived since the establishment of Israel.
 He graduated Beverly Hills High School in 1984 and is friends with David Schwimmer, who was a classmate.